image-source-control/image-source-control/readme.txt

 = untagged =

+- introducing a model class
-* rewrite of the block options to make them more stable
+- rewrite of the block options to make them more stable
+- fixed indexing post content for images when the post is saved in the block editor

 = 1.10.4 =